United States home front during World War II: Transportation

 Women cycling in Central Park in New York City, September 1942.
-Many Americans during World War 2 would end up bicycling instead of driving.
+Due to governmental restrictions, many Americans used bicycles instead of cars during World War II.

-During the war, the Office of Defense Transportation (ODT) would be created to help regulate transportation.
-During the war people would reduce travelling for personal reasons.
-Those that drove cars would do less and carpool.
-People would end up walking and bicycling more often while bus and rail usages would increase to levels that were never seen until that point.
+During the war, the Office of Defense Transportation (ODT) was created to help regulate transportation and people were compelled to reduce travelling for personal reasons.
+Those that drove cars were expected to make only necessary journeys and to carpool.
+People ended up walking and bicycling more often while bus and rail usages increased to levels that were never seen until that point.

-When the United States entered World War II, it was a vastly motorized country as about 85% of all passenger travel came from private cars while all other forms of mass transit made up about 14% of passenger travel.
-Commuting by car would be limited by the ODT through car, tire and gasoline rationing, banning pleasure driving, regulating the movement of commercial vehicles, establishing a national 35 mph speed limit along with public campaigns and carpooling programs.
+When the United States entered World War II, it was a vastly motorized country, as about 85% of all passenger travel came from private cars while all other forms of mass transit made up about 14% of passenger travel.
+Commuting by car was limited by the ODT through car, tire and gasoline rationing, banning pleasure driving, regulating the movement of commercial vehicles, establishing a national 35 mph speed limit along with public campaigns and carpooling programs.
 What was defined as pleasure driving was ambiguous and the policy banning it was unpopular.
 The newly established speed limit was enforced by state and local level officials.
 Exemptions were made to the national speed limit for military and emergencies vehicles that were on duties that required speedier travel times.
 During the war, taxis were also regulated by the ODT.

+In 1941 prior to the United States entering the war, 3.4 million passengers were transported both across the Atlantic Ocean and on intercity travel throughout the United States by all modes of public transportation.

-Railroads previously saw a decline in travel during the 1920s and 30s with World War 2 reversing this decline as the number of passenger travel dramatically increased.
-This gain in railroad travel largely came from soldiers who were travelling.
-During the war 43 million soldiers were transported at an average of 1 million per month.
+Railroads had seen a decline in travel during the 1920s and '30s, with World War II reversing this decline as the passenger travel dramatically increased.
+This gain in railroad travel largely came from military passengers; during the war 43 million soldiers were transported, an average of 1 million per month.

-In 1941 prior to the United States entering the war, 3.4 million passengers were transported both across the Atlantic Ocean and throughout the United States.
-Many airlines ended up cancelling their regular flights and turned over the 200 out of 360 airlines to the military, which would be placed under the Air Transport Command.
-During the war "casual" air travel would practically disappear in the United States.
+Many of the country’s airlines ended up cancelling their regular flights and transferred 200 of their 360 aircraft to the military, which placed them under the Air Transport Command for operations to every inhabited continent.
+During the war "casual" air travel practically disappeared in the United States.